 I’ve started noticing the astonishing extent to which I’m busy worrying about how well I am doing instead of focusing on the task at hand.

-Not to brag, but I can distract myself with angst-ridden self-evaluation while doing almost anything, including writing cartoons, playing guitar, doing improv, fixing the toilet, ordering dinner, and even talking to my closest friends, just to name a few.
+Not to brag, but I can distract myself with angst-ridden self-evaluation while doing almost anything, including but not limited to, writing cartoons, playing guitar, doing improv, fixing the toilet, ordering dinner, and even talking to my closest friends.
 I’ve been like this for as long as I can remember.

 Not only is it perpetually exhausting, but it prevents me from giving my full attention to what I’m actually doing.
 This, of course, impedes my progress, further rubbing my face in the lack of achievement that I’m already panicked about which, in turn, gives me even less focus.

 One particularly interesting place I’ve noticed this is in my healing work.

 Lately, my therapy has involved learning to tolerate my feelings enough to explore what’s actually going on inside me.
 One of the things I found as I poked around in there is that I am constantly measuring myself.
 I’ve always done this, but never realized how relentless and distracting it was.